Fees

 Tax Return Preparation

-My fees for preparation of Federal and State tax returns are based upon the type and number of returns required for reporting your income and expenses, and the number of schedules I need to prepare.
-Wage earners generally require fewer schedules, so the cost for those returns is usually less than the more complicated returns that contain business, rentals and/or significant investment transactions.
-I will be pleased to E-mail you an estimate of my fee for preparing your Federal and State income tax returns if you furnish me a copy of your last filed return along with any significant changes in your financial transactions for the year of preparation.
-You can receive an estimate of the cost for your returns by clicking here and completing the short questionnaire.
+My fees for the preparation of federal and state tax returns are based on the type and number of returns required to report your income and expenses and the number of schedules I need to prepare.
+Wage earners generally require fewer schedules, so the cost for those returns is usually less than the more complicated returns that contain business, rentals, and/or significant investment transactions.
+I will be pleased to E-mail you an estimate of my fee for preparing your Federal and State income tax returns if you furnish me a PDF copy of your last filed return along with any significant changes in your financial transactions for the year of preparation.
+You can receive an estimate of the return cost by clicking here and completing the short questionnaire.

-I provide all my clients with a Tax Organizer to help remember all of their deductions and various types of income earned.
-Using this Tax Organizer helps save time and keeps my fees competitive.
+I provide all my clients with a Tax Organizer to help them remember all of their deductions and various types of income earned.
+This Organizer helps save time and keeps my fees competitive.

-A deposit toward the fee is due when we either meet to review your records or you email/mail/fax copies to me of your documents (W-2, 1099’s, 1098’s, K-1’s, etc.) and Tax Organizer.
-After drafting the return(s), I will email you a PDF for review along with questions or observations I have concerning various items or other ways to reduce your tax liability.
-The balance of the fee is payable after you have reviewed and approved the final draft of your return.
+A deposit toward the fee is due when we either meet to review your records or you email/mail/fax copies.
+After drafting the return(s), I will email you a PDF for review, along with questions or observations concerning various items or other ways to reduce your tax liability.
+The fee balance is payable after you have reviewed and approved the final draft of your return.

-For individuals who live in the San Fernando, Santa Clarita, or San Gabriel valleys and have difficulty getting to my office in Santa Clarita due to age or disability, I offer in-home return preparation.
-An additional, but reasonable, fee is added to cover my gas expense and travel time.
+I offer in-home return preparation for individuals who live in the San Fernando, Santa Clarita, or San Gabriel valleys and have difficulty getting to my office in Santa Clarita due to age or disability.
+An additional but reasonable fee covers my gas expenses and travel time.

 Consultation